I build software around three principles: correctness, observability, and security.

 Defense in depth

-We implement security at multiple layers.
+Security lives at multiple layers.
 Application code checks permissions.
+Server renders strict security policy headers.
 Databases enforce isolation.
 Network policies restrict access.

 Isolation as architecture

-When systems handle multiple customers or contexts, isolation isn't an afterthought, it's structural.
-The architecture makes cross-boundary access difficult by default, not just discouraged by policy.
+When systems handle multiple customers or contexts, isolation needs to be structural.
+The architecture should make cross-boundary access extremely hard to achieve, not just discouraged by policy.

 Secure defaults